 In nutshell, wicked mind = wicked Soch (thinking) = wicked Karma.

 And, pious mind = pious Soch (thinking) = pious Karma.

-Four things are common in nonhuman animals and a sense-blind human having an unhealthy or empty mind: eating, sleeping, mating, and defending.
-Mind infatuated with Bikaar (lust,anger, greed, etc.) is not only restless, it also behaves and lives like animals while alive (ਪਸੂ ਵਿਰਤੀ-animal nature) — functions primarily on instinct, not much reasoning or discernment (Bibek Budh).
+Mind infatuated with Bikaar (lust, anger, greed, etc.) or Maya is not only restless, it also behaves and lives like animals while alive (ਪਸੂ ਵਿਰਤੀ-animal nature) — functions primarily on instinct, not much reasoning or discernment (Bibek Budh).

 In nutshell, separation from Truth (Sach) = Animal-Joon-Life-nature

 - ਕਰਤੂਤਿ ਪਸੂ ਕੀ ਮਾਨਸ ਜਾਤਿ ॥: (Although one born from human category) belongs to the human specie, but his deeds are that of animals. (sggs 267).